RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 - **Transferring**: Send tokens between different addresses and contracts on the Fuel network.
 - **Balance Tracking**: Record how many tokens each address or contract holds.

-By following this guide and using the provided Sway code, you'll gain practical experience in creating your own token contract, ready for deployment on the Fuel network!
+By following this guide and using the provided Sway code, we'll gain practical experience in creating our own token contract, ready for deployment on the Fuel network!

-Begin by clearing your file, keeping only the `contract` keyword, as we are drafting a contract.
+Begin by clearing the file, keeping only the `contract` keyword, as we are drafting a contract.

 ## Storage
 Since we are developing a token, we need storage to track the total circulation and maintain a map of account balances that hold the token.